VirusTLNR/LethalIntelligence/README.md

   <summary>Masked Behaviour (spoiler?):</summary>

 * Aggressive
-    * If you have a dropped shotgun, pick it up and shoot people.
+    * If you have a dropped shotgun, pick it up and shoot people. (currently bugged - fixing soon)
-    * If there is a player with a shotgun, attack with a shovel type item.
+    * If there is a player with a shotgun, attack with a shovel type item. (currently bugged - fixing soon)
     * will almost always target a detected player. (also has a player focus where they 100% focus on chasing you til you are dead)

 * Stealthy
     * Will mimic players
     * will hide from players
     * very unlikely to target players
+    * Can pick up and use WalkieTalkies

 * Cunning
     * Stealing items in the area around the ship and hiding them in bushes (max 5 items)